Windows For New Homes | Cheap Replacement Windows

 5. I decide on the interior sash material.
 I love wood interior sashes as they can be stained as well as painted.

 7. I find my windows at the BEST price with the BEST warranty at a supplier I trust.
-Trust means they replace if the window is defective, no hassles.
+Trust means they replace the window if it is defective, no hassles.